NEW YEARNEW CONSYOUMER

-However it’s best to pay attention when thrifting because it can be easy to shop on impulse for second-hand goodies.
+However, it’s best to pay attention when thrifting because it can be easy to shop on impulse for second-hand goodies.

 Impulse spending is easy to do.
 We are encouraged to do it by the media and the way that stores are designed.
 Mindless spending usually results in items that aren’t quite right due to poor fit, quality, or the fact they aren’t our style.
 A budget of $44 AUD will buy a bag load of fast-fashion items.
 An exciting day out, but this purchase costs people and planet in damages and exploitation.

 Saving our $44 gives us more flexibility in the items we can buy.
 We can spend greater amounts of time researching our personal style and the right item for us.
-If you are eco and/or ethical minded you might choose to research an item that fits your values.
+If you are eco and/or ethical-minded, you might choose to research an item that fits your values.
 Spending your saved budget on conscious investment will likely lead to a long-term relationship with that item.
 Savings don’t always mean wise spending!
 It’s just as easy to save for a year and go on a $2000+ spending spree at fast-fashion retailers.

-Spending time on assessing your personal style is critical in getting your fashion purchases (luxe and high-end or second-hand and thrifty) just right!
+Spending time assessing your personal style is critical in getting your fashion purchases (luxe and high-end or second-hand and thrifty) just right!

 Many of us have been trained to think that donating to charity is the end of our fashion.
 This is just a pit stop on the way to landfill.

-Even if you plan to give your unwanted fashion to charity at some point you should consider if it’s biodegradable.
+Even if you plan to give your unwanted fashion to charity at some point, you should consider if it’s biodegradable.
 This biodegradability is critical to those end countries that receive our fashion in the global second-hand textile market.
 If you can, try to shop from retailers that take back your unwanted items and turn them into new ones.
 This ‘circular’ production method is the one truly sustainable way of approaching fashion production.